jopo666/HistoPrep/docs/intro.rst

 What is ``HistoPrep``?
 ================================================================================

-``HistoPrep`` can be used to process and preprocess large histological slides for machine learning.
+``HistoPrep`` can be used to cut and preprocess large histological slides for machine learning.

 - Cut large slide images into tiles of desired size.
 - Dearray individual tissue microarray spots from a large slide image.